Key Vocabulary: agriculture, algae, aquatic, invertebrates, biomagnification, biodiversity, point-source pollution

 But it’s not just large bodies of water that are at risk.
 The thousands of creeks and tributaries that make up the Ohio River Basin are in danger too.
 “Smaller creeks can be more susceptible to runoff pollution than larger rivers because of the relatively smaller volumes of stream water to runoff volumes,” says Cogen.
 More chemicals in a smaller volume of water increase the concentration runoff chemicals and can make algae blooms worse.
 Additionally, the pesticides and herbicides used to keep insects and weeds away from crops can also runoff into a local watershed.
 These chemicals contain many harmful substances such as formaldehyde and arsenic, which enter the food web and become concentrated at higher trophic levels.
 This is called biomagnification and can decimate top predator populations.

 Impact on Humans

 Runoff causes a lot of damage to ecosystems, but how does it affect humans?
 While drinking water in America is regulated and thoroughly treated, excess runoff from water sources puts pressure on local communities.
-“Polluted and contaminated water costs everyone money,” says Cogan “Drinking water has accepted limits for a variety of chemicals, however, the greater the concentration of substances in the water, the more effort and money it takes to clean and treat drinking water”.
+“Polluted and contaminated water costs everyone money,” says Cogen “Drinking water has permitted limits for a variety of chemicals, however, the greater the concentration of potentially harmful substances in the water, the more effort and money it takes to clean and treat drinking water”.

 What you can do